 You can easily troubleshoot these error messages, as you will have all the details about the error, such as the log file name, the log file path, and so on.

-As discussed above, it shows how log searching can be easy with the support of tools like middleware.
-You can perform many time-consuming tasks effectively and easily.
+Log searching can be easy if done right!
+You can perform many time-consuming tasks effectively and in minutes.

-Middleware is a good choice for effectively searching logs; it helps you save and reuse search queries for faster troubleshooting, view historical log data with the time travel feature, and improve troubleshooting and problem resolution by providing a more comprehensive view of system and application behavior.
+To this end, Middleware is a good choice for searching logs.
+It helps you save and reuse search queries for faster troubleshooting, view historical log data with the time travel feature, and improve troubleshooting and problem resolution by providing a comprehensive view of system and application behavior.

 Middleware also allows you to set alert thresholds to ensure only relevant alerts are sent.
 With a single script installation, you can easily obtain your environment’s 100% logs and store them in your cloud to reduce costs by 10X.

 Try middleware today!
 It’s free.